Bulls beat bears in tough year for European hedge funds

 Some of the best returns in 2012 were also those bullishly-positioned portfolios that had suffered the previous year.

-London-based Lansdowne’s $7.5 billion Developed Markets fund returned 18.2 percent to December 21, aided by a recovery in shares in UK bank Lloyds (LLOY.L), one of its largest holdings.
+London-based Lansdowne’s $7.5 billion Developed Markets fund returned 18.2 percent to Dec.
+21, aided by a recovery in shares in UK bank Lloyds, one of its largest holdings.

 Not all managers did so well, however.
 Macro funds lost 0.2 percent on average, according to Hedge Fund Research.